vatesfr/xen-orchestra/docs/docs/migrate_to_new_xoa.md

 ## Deploy the new appliance

-Deploy a new XOA next to the old one, as described in [Installation](installation.md).
+Deploy a new XOA next to the old one, as described in [Installing XOA](installation.md).

 ## Export the configuration